 The Chase Freedom offers 5% cash back on up to $1,500 in combined purchases between October 1 and December 31, 2014 at Amazon.com, Zappos.com and select department stores.
 You'll enjoy new 5% categories every 3 months like gas stations, restaurants, and Amazon.com.
 Keep in mind, you need to activate your bonus categories each quarter (free and easy).
 You earn 1% cash back on all other purchases.
 There is no annual fee and the rewards never expire.

-Plus, if you make $500 in purchases in your first 3 months from account opening, you'll earn a $100 bonus with the Chase Freedom.
+Plus, for a limited time, if you make $500 in purchases in your first 3 months from account opening, you'll earn a $200 bonus with the Chase Freedom.

 The Chase Slate offers a introductory no balance transfer fee offer (for transfers made during the first 60 days).
 The card offers 0% introductory APR for 15 months on purchases and balance transfers.
 After that, the regular APR will be 12.99%, 17.99%, or 22.99% variable depending on your creditworthiness.
 There is no annual fee.